kbairak/outbox/README.md

 #### `listen()`

+A decorator that creates a `Listener` instance from a function.

 Positional arguments:

 - `binding_key`: The binding key to use for the listener.
 Supports wildcards, e.g. `user.*` will match `user.created`, `user.updated`, etc, according to RabbitMQ's topic exchange rules

 Keyword-only arguments:

-- `queue_name`: The name of the queue to use for the listener.
-If not provided, a name based on the current module and the function's name will be used
+- `queue`: The name of the queue to use for the listener.
+If not provided (empty string), a name based on the callback's module and qualname will be auto-generated
 - `retry_limit`: The maximum number of retries for the message.
 Overrides the default set during `setup`
 - `retry_on_error`: Whether to retry messages that fail to be processed by the listener.
 Overrides the default set during `setup`

-- `tags`: A set of tags to use for the listener.
-This can be used to limit which queues this listener will consume from when the worker is started with a set of tags
+Returns a `Listener` instance that is also callable (delegates to the original function).

+#### `Listener`

+A dataclass representing a message handler.

+Fields:

+- `binding_key`: The binding key pattern to match messages against
+- `callback`: The async function to call when a message is received
+- `queue`: The queue name (auto-generated from callback if empty string)
+- `retry_on_error`: Whether to retry on errors (None means use global default)
+- `retry_limit`: Maximum retry attempts (None means use global default)
+- `queue_obj`: Internal runtime state (RabbitMQ queue object)
+- `consumer_tag`: Internal runtime state (RabbitMQ consumer tag)

+The `Listener` instance is callable and will delegate to the `callback` function, making it transparent for testing.

+#### `worker()`

+Positional arguments:

+- `listeners`: A sequence of `Listener` instances to consume messages for

+Starts the worker that consumes messages from RabbitMQ and dispatches them to the appropriate listeners.
+Blocks until SIGINT/SIGTERM is received.

 </details>